supabase-common-errors

 Examples

-// BAD — crashes when user has no profile
+// BAD — throws PGRST116 when the user has no profile row

 const { data: profile } = await supabase